Important Dates (2021-2022)

 AMCAS Choose Your Medical School Tool “Commit to Enroll” to NEOMED deadline

 Apply as a college graduate to medical school at NEOMED

 The College of Medicine at NEOMED welcomes new students via traditional admission that have not started in an Early Assurance pathway with a partner university.
-Candidates applying to the traditional admission (formerly known as direct entry) pathway to NEOMED as a first-year medicine student should begin the application process through the American Medical College Application Service (AMCAS).
+Candidates applying to the traditional admission pathway to NEOMED as a first-year medicine student should begin the application process through the American Medical College Application Service (AMCAS).
 As a member of the American Association of Medical Colleges (AAMC), NEOMED participates in a common application service and abides by all AAMC deadlines and practices.

 Who should apply?

 Successful candidates for the College of Medicine at NEOMED include individuals:

 - Who possess the intelligence, integrity, and personal, and emotional characteristics necessary for them to become competent physicians.

 - Who seek careers as physicians practicing patient centered care.

 - Who seek to serve as leaders of transformative change in healthcare in Ohio and beyond.

 - Who strive to uphold the mission, vision and values of the College